BioinformaticsSTU/fRNC/README.md

 saveNetwork(res.list_global$module,file="ceRNA_module_transcription",type = "XGMML")
 savelocalM(res.list_local)
 ```
-the RNC relevant to BRCA at protein level can be detected with the fRNC for case 2.
+The RNC relevant to BRCA at protein level can be detected with the fRNC for case 2.
 The datasets contain 852 cancer samples and 18 normal samples, simultaneously measured all mRNA, miRNA, and protein expression.
 To save running time, we processed in advance to perform
 differential expression analysis and store internal data.
 ```R